 Housing costs in Ontario are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Ontario is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Ontario isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ontario are a mix of both white- and blue-collar jobs.
 Overall, Ontario is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Ontario who work in office and administrative support (15.61%), sales jobs (10.41%), and management occupations (6.36%).

 In terms of college education, the citizens of Ontario rank slightly lower than the national average.
 13.84% of adults 25 and older in Ontario have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.